The Neurosciences Institute: History

 NSI was established in 1981 as an independent entity on the campus of The Rockefeller University in New York City.
 In founding the institute, Edelman argued that the quest for fundamental understanding of brain functions was being impeded, at most existing institutions, by artificial barriers between scientific disciplines and by a reward structure that favored modest, incremental research rather than high-risk, high-payoff research.
 Edelman claimed that he would be able to break from this reward structure by securing private, unrestricted funding for research at NSI.
 However, he was mostly unsuccessful at this and NSI struggled financially throughout its existence.

-In its very early years, NSI sponsored conferences, workshops, and other activities for visiting scientists; these programs were generally organized around a focused research problem.
+In its very early years, the NSI sponsored conferences, workshops, and other activities for visiting scientists; these programs were generally organized around a focused research problem.
 More than 1000 scientists from 300 institutes and 24 countries visited the institute over its first two decades.
 NSI's financial problems in the decade before its 2012 contraction curtailed these activities, save for the Neurosciences Research Program meetings (see below).

-In 1988, NSI began its own program of research in theoretical and computational neurobiology.
+In 1988, the NSI began its own program of research in theoretical and computational neurobiology.
 Carried out by a small group of resident Fellows, the program was designed to develop biologically based theories of higher brain functions.
 In 1993, following its relocation to San Diego, NSI added a program of experimental research, which would eventually include molecular, cellular, systems, and behavioral studies and would utilize flies, rodents, non-human primates, and humans.

-In 2012, severe financial problems forced NSI to vacate its San Diego complex, reduce its computational programs, and shut down its experimental and theoretical programs entirely.
+In 2012, severe financial problems forced the NSI to vacate its San Diego complex, reduce its computational programs, and shut down its experimental and theoretical programs entirely.
 The three buildings constituting its former home were ceded to TSRI.
 What remained of NSI was housed, in the year immediately preceding Edelman's death, several miles away in rented office space in the La Jolla business district.
+NSI closed in 2018.